-Enter a name for the directory.
+• Enter a name for the directory.
 This is the name that will be displayed on the handsets when the user opens the directory list by pressing the directory key.

-Enter the URL of the online directory provider in the Server address field.
+• Enter the URL of the online directory provider.

 Username / Password

 Enter the access data for the online directory in the Username and Password fields.